Want to know how GCS can help you get involved? Well, this page is for you.

 The apprenticeship program then is designed to take unskilled and unknowledgeable committed Christians and give them training in becoming professional Christian teachers, and proficient owners and operators of a Christian school.
 To do this requires time, that is why the GCS Apprenticeship program is designed to take three years to gain the necessary experience to learn the do’s and don’ts of teaching and managing a private Christian school.

 Grace Community School has been successfully operating Christian schools in Southwest Florida now for over 30 years; the GCS Apprenticeship program trains its apprentices from the GCS Operations Manual.
 This manual has been put together to cover all aspects of teaching and managing a Christian school with success.
 For more information on this manual, you can visit the GCS Apprenticeship’s Operations Manual page here: https://gcsapprenticeship.com/operations-manual.

-The GCS Apprenticeship program is specifically designed to train qualified young Christian men and women, but also encourages men and women of all ages to apply, and even those married couples that feel the call and desire to own/operate their own Christian school.
+The GCS Apprenticeship program is specifically designed to train qualified young Christian men and women that feel the call and desire to own/operate their own Christian school.

 Apprentices enrolled in the GCS Apprenticeship program are given:

 4. Daily Hand’s On Classroom & Office Training and Management